Mode of Study

 - Have the opportunity to use our lab equipment to carry out your own research, such as our eye-tracking and VR technology, and crime scene and operational simulation spaces

-- Enrich your learning through events and field trips – examples include Bethlem Museum of the Mind, on the grounds of the infamous 'Bedlam' Hospital, and a Life Behind Bars conference, hearing from those with lived experience of incarceration
+- Enrich your learning through events and field trips – examples include Bethlem Museum of the Mind on the grounds of the infamous 'Bedlam' Hospital and facilitated tours of Portsmouth Crown Court

 - Be part of our community of researchers by getting involved with our criminology research groups, such as the Collaboration of Forensic Interviewing and the Probation, Prison and Penology research group